gfoidl/CairoSharp/ReadMe.md

 ## _cairo_ features implemented

 All features, functions, etc. as of _cairo_ version 1.18.5 are implemented.
-Further there member in the .NET wrapper are documented (xml doc comments), so Intellisense works.
+Further the members in the .NET wrapper are documented (xml doc comments), so Intellisense works.

 ## Supported platforms